chanelprincess/G2-middle-east-website/README.md

 5. **Email Notifications** - Fully functional email system with Resend API
    - Contact form submissions send notifications to admin and confirmation to user
    - Whitepaper registration sends approval request to admin and pending confirmation to user
+   - Projects registration sends approval request to admin and pending confirmation to user
    - User approval sends welcome email to approved users
    - All emails use branded HTML templates with G2 styling
+   - Both portals (Whitepapers and Projects) have identical email notification workflows
 6. **R2 Storage Integration** - ✅ **FULLY FUNCTIONAL** File upload and download system
    - Admin panel supports PDF file uploads with multipart/form-data
    - Secure download endpoint with authentication and tracking